hrishitsarkar/react-contact-list/README.md

 2.We can go to add contact page by clicking add contact button and fill the form to add a contact.

-3.We can edit a contact by clicking on the edit icon.
+3.We can edit a contact by clicking on the edit icon.It will go on update page with prefilling the input fields.

 4.We can delete a contact by clicking on the delete icon.